patchmeifyoucan/javascript-samples/excercises/basics/README.md

 This exercises are based on a simple REST API.
 The backend uses a static "database" (i.e. a JSON file).
 The API should be used to query and process information about customers/users/or whatever business model you want to imagine.
-Tasks will refer to the data as "users".

 The server code uses inline logic in routes for simplicity reasons.
 I would not recommend doing this in production since this code will not be reusable in any way.
+Tests can also be seen as possible solution.
+They are not always implemented in the most efficient manner (e.g. map/filter chaining) to keep code understandable for beginners.
 It is sufficient for these simple base cases.

+Not every subtask can be
+directly solved via coding.
+Sometimes, you also need to analyze the response dataset to gain more insight.
+The answer should never be found by analyzing the whole dataset.
+Like you would not analyze a billion records in a database.

 ## Task 0
 - run `npm i` to install dependencies